Bill Peet: Disney

 Following college, Peet sent off some of his cartoon action sketches after hearing that the Disney Studio was hiring artists for their animated films.
 He was subsequently asked to come to try-outs.
 He trekked across the country to Los Angeles and participated in a one-month audition process; only three of fifteen survived the tryouts, and they were rewarded with work as "in-betweeners" (making up the frames between the key drawings) on the Donald Duck shorts.
 He found the work somewhat tedious.
 It was at this time Disney was working on Snow White and the Seven Dwarfs, which Hollywood skeptics predicted would be a failure.
 After Snow White had become a triumphant success, Peet sent character sketches for Pinocchio to Disney's production team.
 Before the verdict on his designs had come back, Peet felt like he'd had enough, and he went screaming out of the studio, “No more ducks!”
-Fortuitously, he came back the next day to pick up his jacket and found an envelope, informing him he had been promoted to the story department, where he went on to contribute to films including Fantasia, The Three Caballeros, Cinderella, Peter Pan, Alice in Wonderland, Sleeping Beauty, Song of the South, and The Jungle Book.
+Fortuitously, he came back the next day to pick up his jacket and found an envelope, informing him he had been promoted to the story department, where he went on to contribute to films including Fantasia, The Three Caballeros, Song of the South, Cinderella, Alice in Wonderland, Peter Pan, Sleeping Beauty, and The Jungle Book.

 Peet then officially began working as a sketch artist, putting the words of a story man into pictures on the film.
 Peet's first encounter with Walt Disney directly was at this time, when Disney reviewed the storyboards Peet had put together.
 Even though both his boards were eventually cut from the film, Peet continued to work on Pinocchio for another year and a half.
 After that period, Peet worked on Fantasia and Dumbo.
 When World War II broke out, Disney halted normal production and contributed to the war effort making propaganda films.
 Peet helped here as well but received his big break after the war was over.
 His work was so impressive to Walt that he made him a fully fledged story man who also handled the sketching end of character design.
 He was also the sole developer of the animated features One Hundred and One Dalmatians and The Sword in the Stone, the only artist to have created all of the storyboards for a Disney animated movie.